The Art Collection of the Canton of Zurich purchases the titular watercolors from Eleonora Meier's exhibition.

 Bowie Creators, 11/15/2022

-→ To the article
+→ See article

 "The artist as a tinkerer in the laboratory: Lorenz Olivier Schmid investigates traces of natural processes and discovers in his research beauty even in decay.
 Chance plays a weighty role in this."